 As well as a rich programme of events and new openings mentioned above, in 2018 Paris accounts for 106 starred restaurants following the publication of the famous guide in February of this year: 9 restaurants more than in 2017 and 18 new ones.
 The ideal opportunity to present some of them below!

 Benoit is certainly attracting a lot of attention!
 Opened in 1912, this typical restaurant serving authentic cooking is the only starred Parisian bistro.
 Located just a few steps from City Hall, it puts the accent on French tradition in a friendly atmosphere.
-The Jules Verne, another Alain Ducasse 1* restaurant, is perched at a height of 125 metres in the Eiffel Tower and revisits the classics of French gastronomy.
+The Jules Verne (closed for renovations), another Alain Ducasse 1* restaurant, is perched at a height of 125 metres in the Eiffel Tower and revisits the classics of French gastronomy.
 Over towards the Champs Elysées, the restaurant Laurent, a former hunting lodge of Louis XIV, is of note for its creative cuisine and excellent wine cellar.
 Nearby, Lasserre offers refined cuisine in a prestigious setting.
 And Copenhague, on the first floor of the Maison du Danemark towards the top of the Avenue, rethinks Nordic cuisine in an elegant dining space.
 The restaurant has just been awarded its first star thanks to its young chef, Andreas Møller, who has only been in residence for a year.

 Palace restaurants take centre stage.
 The Sur-Mesure at the Mandarin Oriental, headed by Thierry Marx, promises a haute couture meal in a minimalist setting.
 The chef plays on the five senses in the gourmet menus combining technique and pure emotion.
 For authentic decor, book a table at the Meurice Alain Ducasse restaurant, inspired by the Salon de la Paix at the Palace of Versailles, and enjoy the flavours of exceptional dishes.
 The Shangri-La Hotel also offers glamorous dining at its restaurant L’Abeille, whose name pays homage tothe Napoleonic emblem.
 Chef Christophe Moret has created a menu that focuses on exceptional products, served in a delightful hushed atmosphere.